Boisrond-Tonnerre

 Boisrond-Tonnerre was born Louis Boisrond in Torbeck in southwest Haiti.
-He acquired the name "Tonnerre", French for "thunder", as an infant when his cradle was hit by lightning.
+He acquired the name "Tonnerre" (French for "thunder") as an infant, when his cradle was hit by lightning.
 His father, a carpenter named Mathurin Boisrond (see Daut below), amazed that his infant son was unharmed, gave him the name "Tonnerre".
 Boisrond-Tonnerre studied in France before returning to Haiti, where he took part in the Haitian Revolution.

-Boisront-Tonnerre became a victim of post-revolutionary infighting and was executed in October 1806.
+Boisrond-Tonnerre became a victim of post-revolutionary infighting and was executed in October 1806.
 According to the Haitian author Christophe Phillippe Charles, Boisrond-Tonnerre scribbled the following quatrain on the walls of his cell before his execution on either the night of 23 or 24 October 1806: